 "Where there was an Elder who remained faithful, he taught his children and grand children, and baptized them into the faith, and preached the gospel to his neighbors also and baptized any who were willing to receive the gospel.
 Besides the office of apostle there is also the office of High Priest and Elder, who holds the right to preach the gospel and administer its ordinances.
 It was not in the nature of things, to be expected that we could do a great work, for nearly all the men had families dependant upon them for support, and Mr. Strang's last advice and counsel to use, was to let every man take care of himself and his family, and do the best he can untill he is informed further what he shall do."

 In 1961, Vernon Swift called a general conference for the purpose of reorganizing his church into a corporation.
 According to corporate law, Vernon became the President of this new church.
 Never had the Church of Christ been married to a government of man.
+It is the bride of Christ.
+Only a prophet can stand as head or President of the church.

 It is likely that many did not understand the principles of corporate law.
 But, with Vernon (who had been recognized to preside over the remnant of the Strangites) at the helm, both the Certificate of Incorporation and the corporate by-laws, which they called their Constitution, were overwhelmingly approved.